fury-gl/fury/docs/source/posts/2022/2022-07-13-week-6-praneeth.rst

 What did you do this week?
 --------------------------
-This week I started implementing a new feature that would help us to rotate the shapes from the center using ``RingSlider2D``.
+This week I started implementing a new feature to rotate the shapes from the center using ``RingSlider2D``.
 I already had a `rotate` function that rotates the shape around its pivot vertex, so I updated it to support rotation from the center.

 `Rotation from center <https://github.com/fury-gl/fury/pull/623>`_